Orange-OpenSource/ns-O-RAN-flexric/README.md

 - The [e2sim](https://github.com/wineslab/ns-o-ran-e2-sim) software, which was originally developed by the OSC community.
 - The [ns3-mmWave](https://github.com/wineslab/ns-o-ran-ns3-mmwave) version, which was originally developed by the University of Padova and NYU.
 - The [ns-O-RAN](https://github.com/o-ran-sc/sim-ns3-o-ran-e2) module, developed by Northeastern University and Mavenir, which is basically an external module that can be plugged in ns-3 and uses the e2sim to create a SCTP connection with the RIC.
+- The [5G-LENA NR module](https://gitlab.com/cttc-lena/nr) that covers the SU-MIMO and Enhanced PHY/MAC layer capabilities.

 ![ns-O-RAN](fig/2.png)